-What makes Auburn fire-prep work specific
+What makes Auburn fire-prep work specific?

 Auburn is the canyon-edge town for our service area.
 Parcels off Old Foresthill Road, Bowman, and the US-49 corridor north of town drop into the North Fork American River canyon — slopes hit 30-40% on the lower benches and the soil is mostly decomposed granite that ravels under foot or under equipment.
 Vegetation is oak-pine mixed canopy with manzanita, deer brush, and toyon understory, and the area falls inside Cal Fire State Responsibility Area for most parcels outside Old Town.
 PG&E PSPS shutoff events are routine here in late summer, which is the same window when defensible space inspectors are working.
 We help prepare these properties for inspection by clearing brush, reducing fuel load where appropriate, and improving structure access for fire equipment.